krz8/petulant/manual.md

 C:\Users\krz> myapp /config test.yml /v data.csv report.tex
 ```

-Dealing with this is what the **optargs** keyword argument solves.
+Dealing with this is what the **argopts** keyword argument solves.
 Petulant already knows that any option in the form **--option=foo** or
 any switch **/switch:foo** obviously takes a value **foo**.
 Here, we
-use **optargs** to tell Petulant all the options that take an argument
+use **argopts** to tell Petulant all the options that take an argument
 even when appearing without the extra decoration.
 Note that the rest
 of the code is unchanged, all we've done is add an argument to
 **parse-cli**.